Major search underway for missing Kitchener teenagers in Algonquin Park

 Malek and Mirota were last seen on Thursday on the Western Uplands Trail between Rainbow Lake and Susan Lake.

-OPP says they were a part of a group camping in the park and are both experienced campers.
+OPP says they were a part of a group camping in the park and were supposed to meet up with the other campers when they went missing.

+Police add that they did not have cell phones with them, but are both experienced campers and had equipment and food that would last a few days.

 Mirota is described as about five feet tall, thin, and with long auburn hair.
 Malek is about six feet tall.